-To apply our network-coding approach to a concrete use case, we design CHEPIN-Pulp, a protocol inspired by Pulp [69].
+To apply our network-coding approach to a concrete use case, we design CHEPIN-Pulp, a protocol inspired by Pulp [65].
 Pulp achieves cost-effective dissemination by optimizing the combination of push-based and pull-based gossip.
-In particular, nodes disseminate each message through a push phase with little redundancy due to a fanout and a TTL configured to reach only a small portion of the network.
-As the push phase does not provide a complete dissemination, the message will be retrieved by the rest of the network during the pull phase.
+In particular, nodes disseminate each message through a push-phase with little redundancy due to a fanout and a TTL configured to reach only a small portion of the network.
+As the push-phase does not provide a complete dissemination, the message will be retrieved by the rest of the network during the pull phase.
 To this end, each node periodically sends its list of missing messages to a random node.
 The target node answers with the first message it knows.
 To discover missing messages, nodes piggyback the list of recently received messages on every packet exchange.
 To improve reactivity and reduce delays, Pulp provides a pull-frequency adaptation mechanism based on the node's estimations of the number of missing messages and of the usefulness of its pull requests.

-On top of the two previously defined Algorithms 2 and 3, we propose a push-pull algorithm inspired by Pulp: Algorithm 4.
-First, we must convert Pulp's message-discovery mechanism to RLNC.
-This part consists of exchanging recent message histories via a trading window.
-The trading window is generated by the Getheaders function, and
+On top of the two previously defined algorithms 2 and 3, we propose a push-pull algorithm inspired by Pulp: Algorithm 4.
+First, we must convert Pulp's message-discovery mechanism which consists of exchanging recent message histories via a trading window.
+The trading window is generated by the GETHEADERS function, and is added to every packet.
+Upon reception, the trading window is retrieved and its new identifiers are added to the ids set.
+The major difference with Pulp is that we do not trade identifiers of